sir-kain/numeric-clock/README.md

 ---
 title: A numeric clock
-description: A numeric clock built with lit 2.0
+description: A numeric clock built with lit 2.0 and vitejs
 ---